rreinecke/global-gradient-based-groundwater-model/docs/index.md

 It is written in C++ and intended to be coupled to the global hydrology model WaterGAP (http://watergap.de), but can also be used for regional groundwater models and coupling to other hydrology models.
 While it is intended to be used as a in memory coupled model it is also capable of running a standard standalone groundwater model.

+TODO why this model is aswesome and which user groups.....

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.